satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 review is the primary means of evaluating the quality and validity of this literature.
 The current review process for scientific publications is, however, fraught with many problems that undermine the pace, validity, and credibility of science.

-These problems include: reviewers are expected to have comprehensive expertise, do not have sufficient access to methods and materials to evaluate a study, and are typically anonymous and not acknowledged;
-there is no measure of the quality of a review; and reviews take a lot of time and once submitted cannot evolve.

-There are too few reviewers provided with too little information who go unacknowledged, and the quality of their contributions goes unmeasured work quality of their contributions, and ensure that reviews are timely and live on beyond the publication date.

-In this article, we raise five problems with the current process for reviewing scientific articles, and argue that we could address all of these problems by opening up the review process to include many reviewers, provide them with the data and software to replicate a study, acknowledge their contributions, quantify the quality of their contributions, and ensure that reviews are timely and live on beyond the publication date.
+There are too few reviewers provided with too little information who go unacknowledged, the quality of their contributions goes unmeasured, and reviews take a lot of time and once submitted cannot evolve.
+In this article, we argue that these problems can be addressed by opening up the review process to include many reviewers, provide them with the data and software to replicate a study, acknowledge their contributions, quantify the quality of their contributions, and ensure that reviews are timely and live on beyond the publication date.
 We propose that an effective means for implementing these changes would be to enhance current code review systems for software development to support article review.

-These problems include: reviewers are expected to have comprehensive expertise, do not have sufficient access to methods and materials to evaluate a study, and are typically anonymous and not acknowledged;
-there is no measure of the quality of a review; and reviews take a lot of time and once submitted cannot evolve.
-To address these problems, we propose an open review process that draws on the ideas, experience, and technologies developed to support code review in open source software projects.

 Keywords: distributed peer review, code review systems, open-source software development